of Art's nine galleries are viewed by approximately

 information, including gallery locations and hours, please go to

-Gifts of Art does an annual Call for Entries
+Gifts of Art holds an annual Call for Exhibits

 In addition, Gifts of Art hosts an annual Employee